 Now would someone care to find out why the Madwoman in the Attic was so bloody angry with Oinker, what the circumstances were when he operated upon her and how serious the threats towards him really were?
 Because some of Oinker’s friends were concealing the organised sexual abuse of children, mental health patients and people with learning disabilities.

 Oinker had many very rich patients in his Harley Street practice, including scores from the middle east.
-When I worked at St George’s, one of the Top Doctors told me that his mate in Harley Street was performing FGM, although it had been outlawed for years by then.
+When I worked at St George Hospital Medical School’s, one of the Top Doctors told me that his mate in Harley Street was performing FGM, although it had been outlawed for years by then.

 Anyone for prosecuting some Somali women from Cardiff?